Lord3008/Lord-s-Portfolio/README.md

-# portfolio_template
+# Lord's Portfolio:

-This is a template for a portfolio website.

-click on the "index.html" file for the home page
+Click on the deployed link bellow description to view my website.